salmanul-fares/tictictic/README.md

 a simple web app for playing a version of TicTacToe but with Xs only

-like tic tac toe but the goal is to not match 3 pieces. here's where you can play it : https://salmanul-fares.github.io
+like tic tac toe but the goal is to not match 3 pieces. here's where you can play it : (currently shifting hosting service)

 Developed using JS for a UG project in BSc.
 Computer Science.